jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear today if you could communicate with her?

-Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parent to offspring during reproduction.
+Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is like a race.
-The organisms that harvest the most calories the fastest, while suffering the least pain, pass on their genes.
+The organisms that harvest the most calories the fastest, while suffering the least pain, pass on their genes most often.
 Over time this turnover of genes slowly evolves the forms of Life to better use the environment's resources.

 If the hungry polar bear understood evolution, she would understand her place in the ongoing story of Life.
-She could assess what characteristics polar bears need to survive in the Artic's new environment.
+Then she could assess what characteristics polar bears need to survive in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or females should hibernate longer.
-What if polar bears hunted in packs to kill reindeer in the summer months?
-Whatever new form evolution will eventually find, if polar bears knew about evolution, they could work towards it instead of being molded by it.
+What if polar bears hunted in packs to kill reindeer in the summer months.
+Whatever new form evolution will eventually find, if polar bears knew about evolution, they could make changes.

 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food.

-We know so much about polar bears because palenotoligists, biologists, zoologies, and other specialists have mapped millions of species habits, linages, and physiologies.
-This knowledge lets them inform humanity about the history, status, and future of many creatures including the majestic bears of the north.
+We know so much about polar bears because palenotoligists, biologists, zoologists, and other specialists have mapped millions of species habits, linages, and physiologies.
+This knowledge lets them inform humanity about the history, status, and future of many creatures, including the majestic bears of the north.

 Here's a question, do we know our fate like we know the polar bears?